crescent-network/crescent/TECHNICAL-SETUP.md

 To install the node client on your machine, run `make install` command from the project's root folder.

-> 💡 you can also use the default `go` command to build the project, check the content of the [Makefile](https://github.com/tendermint/farming/blob/main/Makefile#L90) for reference
+> 💡 you can also use the default `go` command to build the project

 ## Testing

 Run `make test-all` command to run tests.

-> 💡 you can also use the default `go` command to build the project, check the content of the [Makefile](https://github.com/tendermint/farming/blob/main/Makefile#L145) for reference
+> 💡 you can also use the default `go` command to build the project